JetBrains/kotlin-web-site/docs/topics/exceptions.md

     at MainKt.main(Main.kt)
 ```

-The first line is the description of the exception:
+The first line is the exception description:

-`Exception in thread "main" java.lang.ArithmeticException: This is an arithmetic exception!`: This line describes the exception that was thrown.
+`Exception in thread "main" java.lang.ArithmeticException: This is an arithmetic exception!`

-It includes the type of exception (`java.lang.ArithmeticException`), the thread in which it occurred (`main`), and the message
+It includes:

+* Exception type: `java.lang.ArithmeticException`
+* Thread: `main`
-associated with the exception (`"This is an arithmetic exception!"`).
+* Exception message: `"This is an arithmetic exception!"`

-Each line that starts with an "`at`" after the exception description is the stack trace.
-A single line is called a stack trace element or a stack frame:
+Each line that starts with an `at` after the exception description is the stack trace.
+A single line is called a _stack trace element_ or a _stack frame_:

-* `at MainKt.main (Main.kt:3)`: This line shows the method call (`MainKt.main`) and the source file and line number where the call was made (`Main.kt:3`).
-The line numbers indicate where in the code the current method was called.
+* `at MainKt.main (Main.kt:3)`: This shows the method name (`MainKt.main`) and the source file and line number where the method was called (`Main.kt:3`).
-* `at MainKt.main (Main.kt)`: This line indicates that the exception originates from the "`main`" function in the `Main.kt` file.
+* `at MainKt.main (Main.kt)`: This shows that the exception occurs in the `main()` function of the `Main.kt` file.

 ## Exception interoperability with Java, Swift, and Objective-C